codex-academy/Nelisa/Deploy_online_101.md

 **Please note:**

 * You applications `package.json` file's `dependencies` sections should contain all the modules your application depends on.
 So that Heroku knows which modules to install.
-Installing modules using `npm --save <module_name>` will keep your package.json up to date.
+Installing modules using `npm install --save <module_name>` will keep your package.json up to date.

 * The `dependencies` section of your application's `package.json` file should contain all the modules your application depends on; Heroku will use it to install your modules.
 When you're developing your application, installing modules using `npm install --save <module_name>`.
 This adds the module(s) to your package.json so that it's kept up to date.